 Hepatitis C spreads through infected blood.
-In the U.S., sharing needles or "works" to inject drugs is the most common cause of infection.
+In the U.S., sharing needles or other items used to inject drugs is the most common cause of infection.
 Getting a tattoo or body piercing with an infected needle is another means of exposure.
 A mother may pass the virus to her child at birth.
 In rare cases, unprotected sex spreads hepatitis C, but the risk appears small.
 Having multiple sex partners, HIV, or rough sex seems to increase risk for spreading hepatitis C.

 Hepatitis C: Who Is at Risk?

 People who have injected illegal drugs at any time, even one time, many years ago, could be walking around with chronic hepatitis C. Because there are often no symptoms, many former drug users may not realize they have the infection.
 People who received a blood transfusion before 1992 also have an elevated risk.
-Prior to that year, donated blood was not screened for the hepatitis C virus.
+Before that year, donated blood was not screened for the hepatitis C virus.